-The ad shows all the devices that were replaced by smartphones (notice that this is from 2014, now you can probably add most cameras to this list of replaced things as well).
+The ad shows all the devices that were replaced by smartphones.
+Notice that this list is from 2014.
+By now you can probably add most cameras to this list of replaced things as well.

 Now, consider the scale, volume, and number of power grids, building management systems, etc., and let that sink in.